Поиск по заголовкам произведений

 Сайт: http://dostoevskiy-lit.ru Размер: 24кб.

-Часть текста: minutes there would be complete darkness.
+Часть текста: an unnaturally prolonged wheezing there followed a shrill, nasty, and as it were unexpectedly rapid, chime--as though someone were suddenly jumping forward.
+It struck two.
+I woke up, though I had indeed not been asleep but lying half-conscious.
+It was almost completely dark in the narrow, cramped, low-pitched room, cumbered up with an enormous wardrobe and piles of cardboard boxes and all sorts of frippery and litter.
+The candle end that had been burning on the table was going out and gave a faint flicker from time to time.
+In a few minutes there would be complete darkness.
 I was not long in coming to myself; everything came back to my mind at once, without an effort, as though it had been in ambush to pounce upon me again.
 And, indeed, even while I was unconscious a point seemed continually to remain in my memory unforgotten, and round it my dreams moved drearily.
 But strange to say, everything that had happened to me in that day seemed to me now, on waking, to be in the far, far away past, as though I had long, long ago lived all that down.
 My head was full of fumes.
 Something seemed to be hovering over me, rousing me, exciting me, and making me restless.
 Misery and spite seemed surging up in me again and seeking an outlet.
 Suddenly I saw beside me two wide open eyes scrutinising me curiously and persistently.
 The look in those eyes was coldly detached, sullen, as it were utterly remote; it weighed upon me.
 A grim idea came into my brain and passed all over my body, as a horrible sensation, such as one feels when one goes into a damp and mouldy cellar.
 There was something unnatural in those two eyes, beginning to look at me only now.
-I recalled, too, that during those two hours I had not said a single word ...
+I recalled, too, that during those two hours I had not said a single word to this creature, and had, in fact, considered it utterly superfluous; in fact, the silence had for some...

 7. Dostoevsky.
 Notes from the Underground (English. Записки из подполья).
 Part I. Chapter XI